sroeschus/sroeschus.github.io/content/posts/kernel-dev-setup-email/index.md

 test -e /usr/lib/libQt5Widgets.so.5 && exec /usr/bin/pinentry-qt     "$@"
 ```

-At this point new email should be downloaded automatically.
-When the user logs in
+At this point new emails should be downloaded automatically.
+Once the user logs in,
-first, a dialog will be displayed to enter the passphrase.
-After the the credentials
+a dialog will be displayed to enter the passphrase.
+After that the credentials
 are cached.

 ## Using mu4e